01-edu/public/subjects/find_factorial/README.md

 ### Instruccions

-Complete the function `factorial` to return the factorial of a given number
+Complete the **function** `factorial` to return the factorial of a given number.

+As a reminder the factorial of a number is the product of all the integers from 1 to that number.

+Example: the factorial of 6 (written 6!) is 1*2*3*4*5*6 = 720.

+Do not forget the rules for 0 and 1.

 ### Expected Function